partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo-chan.
 Since Barley can't really be expected to know riddles, you'll give him the answers.
 The rules are: after Cukeman's riddle, three choices appear.
 Use the arrow buttons to choose the right one, and the A button to answer.

-*Example plays out*

 Momo: Barley, number two!

 Barley: *barks twice!*

 Think carefully before you answer, Momo-chan.

 [Not only are the questions randomized, but the order of the answers is randomized.
-Use the provided Japanese to visually match up the right question and answer.]

-[You have to get 3 correct to move on.
+Use the provided Japanese to visually match up the right question and answer.
+You have to get 3 correct to move on.
 Any errors and you'll have to start from the beginning.]

 I am a sweet fruit, but I am also attached to your body.
 What am I?